September 2008

 A couple of weeks ago I pressed the street-level doorbell for Ronald Hobbs’ apartment.
 I knew it was Ron’s because the little hand-drawn arrow pointed the other way - toward the Gypsy palm-reader’s doorbell.

 Pressing the button, all felt in order.
-But hadn't the device once been out of order?
+But nothing was happening.
 A small surge of confidence pushed my doubts aside.
-Surely a corresponding buzzing was happening far upstairs.
-I waited hopefully.
-Then after a bit, I pressed the button again.
-As nothing was happening, I found myself looking at the Gypsy palm-reader’s sandwich board on the sidewalk.
+Surely a buzzing was happening far upstairs.
+I waited hopefully, and after a bit, I pressed the button again.
+Still waiting, I found myself looking at the Gypsy palm-reader’s sandwich board on the sidewalk.
 Interesting, that whole palm-reading thing.
-"Do I want to?"
-I pondered idly.
-"Naw."
+"Do I want to give it a try?"
+I pondered idly...

-Turning back to the door, I peeked through a glass pane and beheld the quiet space of an empty stairwell rising and turning a corner of view.
+Turning back to the door, I peeked through a glass pane and beheld an empty stairwell rising out of view.
 I checked the doorbell button again.
 Yes, it was Ron’s.
+Finally, I walked on.

 I spotted a telegraph key for sending Morse Code.
 Wires ran all over the place and cables were tacked up the wall where they disappeared out a window.
 He spotted me looking at the cables and said, “Any radio is only as good as its antenna.”